-Sandra is the Senior Vice President of CXtec and TERACAI.
+Sandra was the Senior Vice President of CXtec and TERACAI.
 CXtec is a global reseller of new and certified pre-owned networking, cable and voice technology.
 TERACAI helps commercial, health care and education customers design, install and manage their core networking, communications and data center solutions.
-In her role at both companies, Sandra is responsible for providing leadership, cultivating and maintaining the company culture, ensuring a positive workplace environment, fostering a productive relationship between the companies and the community, as well as directing philanthropic efforts on behalf of the companies and the owner.
-Sandra is also a member of the companies’ Board of Advisors, helping the board with strategic planning for corporate and employee growth into the future.
+In her role at both companies, Sandra was responsible for providing leadership, cultivating and maintaining the company culture, ensuring a positive workplace environment, fostering a productive relationship between the companies and the community, as well as directing philanthropic efforts on behalf of the companies and the owner.

 Sandra joined CXtec in 1979 as the first employee.
 Hired as the Assistant to the Founder & CEO, Sandra was later promoted to Director of Accounting, and has continued her rise over the past 37 years to Senior Vice President.
 Before joining CXtec, Sandra was employed in the Albany-Schenectady-Troy New York area at various accounting firms.